 For starters, let’s clarify something.
 This soda fountain is near Terre Haute not in Terre Haute.
 It’s actually a short drive away in Brazil, Indiana.
 From downtown Terre Haute, it’s about a 25-minute drive each way.

-We came with a group of about 20 moms/kids, and the staff told us up front that it might take awhile for our food because all of the treats are made by hand.
-But the staff handled our kid chaos with grace and patience!
+All of the treats are made by hand, and the staff handled our kid chaos with grace and patience!

 Amazingly, we managed to leave without knocking any delicate, unique, old-fashioned pharmacy doodads off the shelves.

 You could even add healthier sides like applesauce and carrots!)